Dimensional improvements of the logarithmic Sobolev, Talagrand and Brascamp-Lieb inequalities: Introduction

+for all $\nu\in P_2(\R^n)$.
+This bound implies the classical Talagrand inequality~\eqref{talaclass}.
+Let us observe that, using the terminology of the $\Gamma_2$-condition, the associated Markov generator $L = \Delta - \nabla V \cdot \nabla $ does not satisfy a $CD(R,n)$ curvature dimension condition, but only $CD(R, \infty)$.
+In particular the general dimensional log Sobolev or Talagrand inequalities, obtained on manifolds (see~\cite{bgl-book}) or on abstract measure spaces (as in~\cite{EKS13}) do not hold.
+In Section~\ref{sec-concentration} we show how the dimensional corrective term in our new Talagrand inequality enables to get sharp concentration inequalities.

-Inspired by recent results on the equivalence between contraction and $CD(R,n)$ curvature dimension condition in abstract measure spaces (see \cite{ambrosio-gigli-savare, EKS13, BGGK}), in Section~\ref{sec-application-fp} we consider applications to refined dimensional contraction properties under $CD(R,\infty)$; we shall see how the dimension improves the asymptotic behaviour for the laws of solutions to stochastic differential equations (in the spirit of \cite{BGG11,BGG13}).
-Using the terminology of the $\Gamma_2$-condition, the associated Markov generator $L = \Delta - \nabla V \cdot \nabla $ does not satisfy a $CD(R,n)$ condition, but only $CD(R, \infty)$.
+Inspired by recent results on the equivalence between contraction and $CD(R,n)$ condition in abstract measure spaces (see \cite{ambrosio-gigli-savare, EKS13, BGGK}), in Section~\ref{sec-application-fp} we consider applications to refined dimensional contraction properties under $CD(R,\infty)$ (see Proposition~\ref{propcontr} and Corollary~\ref{coro-cvOu}); we shall see how the dimension improves the asymptotic behaviour for the laws of solutions to stochastic differential equations (in the spirit of \cite{BGG11,BGG13}).
+Again the generator $L = \Delta - \nabla V \cdot \nabla $ does not satisfy a $CD(R,n)$ condition, but only $CD(R, \infty)$.
 The key point here is to take advantage of the contribution of the diffusion term, which includes a dimensional term.
-We shall also see how the dimension influences the short time smoothing effect, through very simple arguments.
+We shall also see how the dimension influences the short time smoothing effect, through very simple arguments (see Proposition~\ref{t=0}).

-In section~\ref{sec-dim-BL-ine} we prove two kinds of dimensional Brascamp-Lieb inequalities.
-Both will follow from a linearisation argument, in the optimal transport approach and via the Borell-Brascamp-Lieb inequality.
-They with be compared with other very recent dimensional refinements of the Brascamp-Lieb inequalities.
+In section~\ref{sec-dim-BL-ine} we prove two kinds of dimensional Brascamp-Lieb inequalities, a first one by a $L^2$ argument, a second one by a linearization argument in the Borell-Brascamp-Lieb inequality.
+For instance, under the sole assumption~$\He{V}>0$, Theorem~\ref{thm-brascamp-lieb-2} states that

+for any smooth function $f$ such that $\int fd\mu=0.$ We shall discuss the optimality of our bounds and compare them with other very recent dimensional refinements of the Brascamp-Lieb inequality.